jseynaev-cisco/collaboration-snippets/password_reset/README.md

-These two scripts will automate changing passwords, on for the expressway and another for the UCM platform
+These two scripts will automate changing passwords, one for the expressway and another for the UCM platform.
-We're using Paramiko in Python and Expect module in Perl to run the 'passwd' and 'set password user' cli commands
+We're using Paramiko in Python and Expect module in Perl to run the 'passwd' and 'set password user' cli commands.

 #### sample output
 ```bash